|

 “Splinter” arrived in late ’03.
 Produced by Brendan O`Brien, the group’s 7th album featured drummer Josh Freese.

-Though The Offspring released three more albums: “Rise And Fall, Rage And Grace” (’08),” Days Go By” (’13) and “Let The Bad Times Roll” (’21), “Splinter” was the band’s last album to go Gold in the U.S.
+Though The Offspring released three more albums: “Rise And Fall, Rage And Grace” (’08),” Days Go By” (’13) and “Let The Bad Times Roll” (’21).
+All three fell short of the sales “Splinter” received going Gold in the U.S.

 Similar Posts